Creating a Home Assistant Dashboard for Tablets

 - Use conditional cards to show cards only when conditions match.

-- Use entity-filter or auto-entities (HACS) for lists that change automatically.
+- Use entity-filter or auto-entities (HACS) for lists that update on their own.

 Example template sensor that defines a simple kitchen mode: